Nightmare82/nightmare82.github.io/index.md

 You can save/load the character configurations using json files so you can easily manage multiple characters.
 Also you can export characters with various options to sprite sheets or export sprite frames.

+This is the tutorial for the [Character Editor](CharacterEditor.md)

 ### Level Editor
 This is the tutorial for the [Level Editor](LevelEditor.md)